-Making Sure You Get the Right Size Car Battery
+Get the Right Size Car Battery

-When it comes down to answering the question “what kind of battery does my car need,” a lot of experts will first advise you to check your car owner’s manual, check online, or even call a dealership to ask for help.
+When it comes down to answering the question “what kind of battery does my car need,” a lot of experts will first advise you to check your car owner’s manual, check online or even call a dealership to ask for help.
 The car owner manual should provide you with the simplest advice on selecting the right size battery for your car.
-You can also check online charts to see what other vehicles use the same type of battery, and it might also be a good idea to research a few alternatives – such as lightweight batteries or advanced lithium-ion technologies for better efficiency.
+You can also check online charts to see what other vehicles use the same type of battery, and it might also be a good idea to research a few alternatives such as lightweight batteries or advanced lithium-ion technologies for better efficiency.
 Online battery size charts are the quickest way to find a type of battery that actually fits your car.

-Advance Auto Parts stores offer Free battery testing and installation
+Advance Auto Parts stores offer free battery testing and installation*.

 Wet Cell vs. Dry Cell Batteries

-Do You Need Absorbed Glass Mat (AGM) Technology for My Car Battery?
+Absorbed Glass Mat (AGM) Technology

-Battery Price and Life Expectancy
+Car Battery Price and Life Expectancy

 It might come as no surprise whatsoever that car batteries are priced according to their life expectancy.
-As a result, buying a more expensive battery will likely be the more lucrative option, if you don’t want to replace your battery too often.
-On the other hand, Many of the aforementioned technologies continue to become more practical and efficient, so in some cases, it can be a good idea to choose a cheaper battery, as long as the brand responsible for manufacturing it can offer at least some form of guarantee.
-As you can see, answering the question “what kind of battery does my car need” is not that straightforward, and you may need to weigh your options carefully before you proceed.
+As a result, buying a more expensive battery will likely be the more lucrative option if you don’t want to replace your battery too often.
+On the other hand, many of the aforementioned technologies continue to become more practical and efficient, so in some cases, it can be a good idea to choose a cheaper battery, as long as the brand responsible for manufacturing it can offer at least some form of guarantee.
+As you can see, the question “what kind of battery does my car need” is not that straightforward, and you may need to weigh your options carefully before you proceed.